 Different assets will behave differently and at different times, typically due to news events and economic conditions.
 Therefore, investing in different assets is a move you should definitely consider doing when you get the chance.

-So, as you become comfortable with picking stocks or investing passively through a mutual fund or ETF, come back to this article and begin researching these different investment vehicles more in-depth.
-This will give you a large advantage over the many investors who only invest in the stock market.
+So, as you become comfortable with picking stocks or investing passively through a mutual fund or an ETF, come back to this article and begin researching these different investment vehicles more in-depth.
+This will give you a large advantage over the many investors who only invest in the stock market, which is not a smart long-term decision.